PavelTishkin/adventofcode2020-python/README.md

 * Day 8 - Debug Handheld Game Console input to detect and recover from a loop
 * Day 9 - Find a weak number and encryption weakness in a list of numbers
 * Day 10 - Find possible permutations of adapters with specified jolt difference
+* Day 11 - Find which seats are occupied and which are empty based on occupancy rule